UCanCallMeJae/Capstone_TeamAmbitious/README.md

 - If Flask complains about another instance already running:
   - Enter: ps -fA | grep -e "flask"
-    -This will show you any instances running
-      -Go ahead and kill the process using: sudo kill [process#]
+     - Go ahead and kill the process using: sudo kill [process#]